Understanding and applying the 3-2-1 backup rule for data security

 Cohesity and 3-2-1 backup

-The growing number and severity of cyberattacks is driving organizations to fortify their IT systems and data.
+The growing number and severity of cyberattacks are driving organizations to fortify their IT systems and data.
 Many follow some form of the time-honored 3-2-1 backup rule.
-Organizations investing in the Cohesity data security and data management platform have a head start on the 3-2-1 rule and the various industry-leading frameworks such as the NIST Security Framework.
+Organizations investing in the Cohesity data security and data management platform have a head start on the 3-2-1 rule and the various industry-leading frameworks, such as the NIST Security Framework.

 Cohesity Data Cloud is a purpose-built backup solution for 3-2-1, 4-3-2, and 3-2-1-1-0 strategies alike with defense-in-depth capabilities that include: